-Due to limitations on resurfacing funds, improvements other than those necessary to address a safety need or to meet minimum design criteria must be carefully considered before inclusion in the project.
-Project Managers should seek other available funding sources (e.g., safety funds, discretionary funds) to include safety improvements in resurfacing projects.
-This coordination should be done at the time of scoping.
+Due to limitations on resurfacing funds, improvements other than those necessary to address a safety need or to meet design criteria must be carefully considered before inclusion in the project scope.
+To ensure that the safety needs of the project are addressed, to the extent feasible, coordination with the District Safety Engineer and District Safety Administrator should be done at the time of scoping.
+Coordinate early with the DSE and DSA to balance the safety needs, available time and resources to accomplish the RRR and safety needs objectives.